Not sure where to begin with improving nature on your farm? Here are some quick pointers to get you started.

 - If planting a new hedgerow, plan for a more diverse hedgerow with many different native trees and shrubs as well as wildflowers at the base.
 The more diverse the hedgerow, the more diverse the species that utilise it.
 If possible bank it like the old hedgerows; this creates more than one habitat.

 - Don’t be too neat and tidy!
-Allow hedgerows to mature and flower, cut on a 2 or 3-year rotation, if at all.
-Cut under the crowns and as late in the cutting season as possible, between November and February.
+Allow hedgerows to mature and flower, cut on a 3-year rotation, if at all.
+Cut as late in the cutting season as possible, between November and February.
 On roadsides, cut just the side protruding on to the road annually.

 - Similarly allow the hedgerow bases and other field margins to flower and set seed before cutting – this may require some fencing, consider 2m out, during the main flowering period (May-July).